Complexity analysis of Bayesian learning of high-dimensional DAG models and their equivalence classes: High-dimensional consistency of an empirical Bayes model for structure learning

 Consider a high-dimensional setting with $p = p(n)$ tending to infinity.
 The true DAG model $G^*$, true covariance matrix $\Sigma^*$ and prior parameters $c_1, c_2, \alpha, \gamma, \din, \dout$ are all implicitly indexed by $n$.
-In order to derive high-dimensional consistency results, we need to make a few assumptions on the true model and prior parameters.
-The first three assumptions are standard and commonly used in high-dimensional statistical theory.
-The first one is the standard restricted eigenvalue condition~\citep{cao2019posterior, lee2019minimax}.
-The second assumption ensures that $p$ does not grow exponentially in $n$, and the in-degree bound $\din$ (which determines the maximum model size for nodewise variable selection) is sufficiently small.
-Assumptions like $\din \log p \leq c n$ for some small constant $c > 0$ are required for variable selection problems so that the data cannot be overfitted~\citep{van2013ell, yang2016computational}.
-The third assumption is a mild condition on the prior parameters including the fractional exponent $\alpha$.
+We say a constant is universal if it does not depend on $n$.
+To derive our consistency results, we need to make a few assumptions on the parameters and $\Sigma^*$.